Moji-7/rihal-devops/README.md

-# rihal-devops
 <h2>Hi Rihal</h2>
 <h4>
-this is my repo for the assessment
+this is my repo developed for the assessment (Full-Stack Web Developer Role)
   </h4>
 <br>